This set of Engineering Metrology Multiple Choice Questions & Answers (MCQs) focuses on “Gauge Design”.

 d) Work and gauging faces are at 60 degree

-Explanation: Gauging faces of gap and snap gauges are square and parallel to each other.
+Explanation: Gauging faces of a gap and snap gauges are square and parallel to each other.
 If gauging diameter of component is larger than gap setting then it will produce welding action may lead to distortion in gauge are incorrect interpretation of reading.

 5. Which of the following can’t be done by ‘Go’ plug gauges?